iodigital-com/io-technology/data/blog/exploring-the-trio-my-journey-with-kotlin-kafka-and-docker.md

 After I configured the technologies to communicate with each other I could now proceed to implementing the business logic knowing that my base is well-defined.

-### Technology Integration
+## Technology Integration

-#### Kotlin
+### Kotlin

 `Kotlin is a programming language that makes coding concise, cross-platform, and fun`.
 To learn more https://kotlinlang.org/

-- I've been a Java developer for over 10 years, but I must admit the one thing that stands out for me the most is the ease of writing and reading the code
+- I've been a Java developer for over 10 years, but I must admit the one thing that stands out for me the most is the ease of writing and reading the code.
 - The `?` symbol has been my favorite up until now.
 It indicates that this field can be NULL or that this function could return a NULL object

 ```kotlin